-Healthy and almost no calories, no surprise it's been a hit on menus in California and LA for a while.
+Healthy and almost no calories, no surprise it's been a hit on menus in California and LA.
 But did you know your grandparents ate it too?

 It's kale galore!